 To help research infrastructures (RI) determine how close they are to being “global”, the GSO developed a “Framework” that identifies a set of 14 key principles (criteria).
 Any RI can use the Framework, although it primarily concerns GRIs and National Facilities of Global Interest (NFGI):

-- The GSO framework defines a GRI as a facility whose governance and services are fundamentally international in character.
+as a facility whose governance and services are fundamentally international in

-- A National Facility of Global Interest is defined in the GSO Framework as a facility with unique capabilities that attract wide interest from researchers outside of the host nation.
+Interest is defined in the GSO Framework as a facility with unique capabilities

 If you believe your facility is a GRI or a NFGI, you can download the GSO Framework and self-assess your alignment with each of its criteria.